-C-shell Script Input Description run timeseries timeseries .input Creates a timeseries plot for one or more monitoring stations.
-Creates a timeseries plot for temperature, mixing ratio, wind speed and direction.
+C-shell Script Input Description run_timeseries .csh timeseries .input Creates a time series plot for one or more monitoring stations.
+Creates a time series plot for temperature, mixing ratio, wind speed and direction.
 You control which monitors are plotted through the AMET_SITEID variable.
 You can also control date ranges and provide additional SQL criteria to further limit the data.
-Note : multiple sites can either be averaged or used to create separate plots. run daily barplot daily barplot .input Creates a series of daily barplots for all sites within your domain. run plot prof plot prof .input Creates time-height maps of wind direction and speed profiles statistics. run plot raob plot raob .input Creates plots of rawinsonde sites.
-It creates a series of maps of all sites and vertical profile for user specified site. run wind prof wind prof .input Creates wind arrow profiles for a set of specific monitoring sites.
+Note : Multiple sites can either be averaged or used to create separate plots. run_wind_prof .csh wind_prof .input Creates wind arrow profiles for a set of specific monitoring sites.

 Under the \$AMETBASE/scripts_analysis directory, you will notice that there is only a wrfExample project on the MET side.
-We did not include the mm5Example because the two models are basically treated the same in terms of analysis.
-You could easily add a new project directory for mm5Example by following the instructions in Section 7.3.
+We did not include the mm5Example project nor the mcipExample project because the different inputs are basically treated the same in terms of analysis.
+You could easily add a new project directory for mm5Example or mcipExample by following the instructions in Section 7.3.